SimBlocks/OneWorldSDKforUnity/README.md

 C# middleware libraries can be found in the [src/Libraries/](src/Libraries/) directory.
 The [src/OneWorldSDK_UnityDemo/](src/OneWorldSDK_UnityDemo/) directory is a Unity Project with additional demo integration scripts in [src/OneWorldSDK_UnityDemo/Assets/Scripts/](src/OneWorldSDK_UnityDemo/Assets/Scripts/).

-1. Open [src/Libraries/OneWorldSDK.sln](src/Libraries/OneWorldSDK.sln) using Visual Studio 2019
+1. Open [src/Libraries/OneWorldSDK.sln](src/Libraries/OneWorldSDK.sln) using Visual Studio 2019.
-2. Build the solution
+2. Build the solution.
-3. Then run copy_DLLs.bat
+3. Then run copy_DLLs.bat.
-4. Open the src\OneWorldSDK_UnityDemo project in Unity (The default Unity version is 2019.4.14f1)
+4. Open the [src\OneWorldSDK_UnityDemo](src/OneWorldSDK_UnityDemo/) project in Unity.
+(The default Unity version is 2019.4.14f1)
+5. In Unity, navigate to Assets->Scenes and double-click on the OneWorldDemo.unity scene.
+6. Press the Play button.

 ## Camera Control
 * C - Increase altitude